-The referral will be read by the Community Paediatric Consultant who covers the geographical patch where you live to make sure it is suitable for our service.
-If it is not suitable, we will inform the referrer, and where possible, we will advise the referrer of where to get help.
+The referral will be read jointly by two Community Paediatricians who cover the geographical area where you live to make sure it is suitable for our service.

-We may request further information before booking an appointment from the referrer, parents, or from the child’s educational setting.
+We may request further information before from the referrer, parents, or from the child’s educational setting before we are able to make a decision about whether your child meets the criteria for our service.
 This will be done with parental consent.

 When you come to the appointment, please bring your child’s ‘Red Book’, and any relevant reports you wish to share with us.

-Children are usually seen in a Children’s Centre or clinic in the area where they live.
-On occasion, you may be asked to travel to another clinic within South Gloucestershire.
+Children are usually seen in a Children’s Centre or Hub in a clinic environment in the area where they live.
+On occasions, you may be asked to travel to another clinic.
 Some children are seen within their special schools.

 All patients will normally have their height, weight and blood pressure measured before seeing the doctor.
 Whilst most younger children are seen with their parents/carers, older children are sometimes offered the opportunity to see the doctor alone for part of their appointment.

-Parents/carers are sometimes seen without the child in the room for part of the appointment also.
+Parents/carers are sometimes seen without the child in the room for part of the appointment.

 Medical students may be in attendance.
 If this is the case, you will be informed of this, and we will seek your consent.